All Products

 配置数据卷

-6. On the Advanced tab, configure the parameters and click Create.
+6. On the Advanced tab, configure the remaining parameters and click Create.

-This example sets the username and password keys from the secret-test secret as environment variables for the pod.
+The following example sets USERNAME and PASSWORD from secret-test as environment variables in pod1.

-1. Create a file named example1.yaml and copy the following content into it.
+1. Create a file named example1.yaml with the following content:

 apiVersion: v1